-Fran is a frequent speaker on global labor and employment, ethics and compliance and data privacy issues.
-She has also written several articles on labor and employment and international pension and employee benefits and has contributed to several textbooks and publications.
+Fran is a frequent speaker on global labor and employment, ethics and compliance, and data privacy matters.
+She has written several articles on data privacy, human rights, labor and employment, and international pension and employee benefits issues and has contributed to several textbooks and publications.

 Hironobu Tsukamoto specializes in litigation and arbitration of a broad range of commercial disputes, employment disputes and intellectual property disputes.
 Mr. Tsukamoto counsels and represents both domestic and foreign clients.
 He is also experienced in advising clients on non-contentious general corporate matters including employment law issues and intellectual property matters.
 Mr. Tsukamoto also counsels clients regarding employment law issues arising in relation to M&A transactions.

 He graduated with an LL.B. from Kyoto University in 1998 and with an LL.M. from the University of Chicago in 2005.
 He was admitted to practice law in Japan in 2000 and in the State of New York in 2006.
 He worked at Weil, Gotshal & Manges (Silicon Valley) as a visiting attorney from 2005 to 2007.

 Jillian is a partner in Linklaters’ Employment & Incentives team with particular expertise in contentious and advisory employment matters.
 She is described as “extremely knowledgeable” and “absolutely brilliant and superb” in her area in Legal 500 and Chambers directories.

 Jillian advises her clients on their most sensitive employee relations issues including discrimination issues, crisis management, senior and executive level appointments and terminations and employment aspects of internal and regulatory investigations, as well as performance, conduct and culture issues which arise within a regulatory environment.